Wolves of Dacia

 South Wales, the early 51st century.
 In a hat trick of misfortunes, the Doctor discovers that Earth has been conquered by the Movellans, by whom he is promptly arrested and placed on trial for his alleged crimes against sentient artificial intelligence.
 It is definitely not the best of times for his steps to also be haunted by an ancient force of evil, but misfortunes seem to arrive like buses …

-Doctor Who is copyright of the BBC.
-These are non-profit fan works only, free to read and download.
+Doctor Who, Sapphire and Steel, and Hellraiser are copyright of their original authors.
+These are non-profit fan works, free to read and download.